• Skip to primary navigation

 I love giving my kids all the delicious candies that I had growing up, but even better because they are homemade.

-vegan baby ruth candy bar bite
+vegan baby ruth candy bar bite on a white background.

 How do you store vegan homemade candy bars?